-Then there was senator William E. Jenner on then-New York governor W. Averell Harriman: “He’s thin, boys.
-He’s thin as piss on a hot rock.”
 The moral case against much of Trump’s swearing appears dubious, given that the last few decades have seen a shift in the stigma surrounding so-called “dirty words.”
 As societal taboos shift, so do the curse words we find offensive.
 As Matthew J.X.
 Malady writes in Slate, the word “bastard,” yet another of Trump’s insults, was once a hot-button slur questioning the legitimacy of one’s parentage.
 Now that we’ve become more adjusted to the idea of having children out of wedlock, “bastard” is now seen as a relatively mild insult.
 And frequent swearing in action movies and cable television has further inured many people to vulgarity.

 That doesn’t mean vulgar language fails to register: It still remains outside much of the public discourse, and many deem it offensive even in private.
 But for many, the real obscenities lie elsewhere, in the taboo terms that arise from racism, sexism, and homophobia.
 The N-word is unacceptable in any context.
 The occasional F-bomb is nothing in comparison.

 If Trump is indeed lowering the standards of our public discourse, his audiences don’t seem worried.
 Like the class clown buoyed by his less audacious friends, Trump plays cheekily to the crowd.
 Every breach of taboo brings a roar of approval.